norlab-ulaval/libpointmatcher/doc/CompilationWindows.md

     (Note that the flag /m:X defines the number of cores msbuild will use while building the solution.)

-    1. You might get the following error:

-    ```
-    cl : Command line error D8021: invalid numeric argument '/Wextra'
-    ```

-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If this is the case, remove the line `add_definitions(-Wall -Wextra)` from libnabo/CMakeLists.txt, go back to CMake GUI and press Configure and Generate again

-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii.
-Rebuild the solution in Visual Studio: BUILD -> Rebuild Solution

 ### Build libpointmatcher
 1. Start **CMake GUI**, follow the same steps to configure the source and build folders for _libpointmatcher_, then click the Configure button.